aristanetworks/atd-public/labguides/source/media-ospf.rst

       If OSPF settings have been configured correctly and the routing table on **Leaf 4** has converged then **Host 1** should be reachable from **Host 2**.

-4. Test your knowledge:
+.. admonition:: Test your knowledge:

-  - when inspecting the routing table on **Leaf 4**, why are all the infrastructure IP address in there?
+    When inspecting the routing table on **Leaf 4**, why are all the infrastructure IP address in there?
 What are the positive and negative results of that?

 **LAB COMPLETE!**

+.. admonition:: Helpful Commands:

-5. During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:
+    During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:

    - show ip ospf neighbor
    - show ip ospf interface
    - show ip ospf database